jmshutch/jmshutch.github.io/_posts/2023-06-28-python-tips.md

 ---
-title: "10 Things to STOP doing in Python"
+title: "10 Things to Stop Doing in Python"
 categories:
   - Python
 tags: